Migration Guide

 Written by Christopher K. Samuels, Google Workspace Certified Administrator and Lead Technologist

-Run the calculator for an instant estimate, or tell me your details and I'll send back a fixed price and a plan.
+Run the calculator for an instant estimate, or share your details to get a fixed price and a plan.

 Most teams don't want to manage Google Workspace day-to-day after they move.
 Onboarding new hires, offboarding departures, policy enforcement, and Google Workspace break-fix support is ongoing work.
-Because I build your environment correctly during the migration, ongoing management can start right away.
+Because NeuGenity builds your environment correctly during the migration, ongoing management can start right away.

 Learn about CompanionPage last updated: June 3, 2026